hardwaremafia/www/src/pages/wiki/index.md

 layout: '@/layouts/WikiPageLayout.astro'
 ---

 Welcome to the resource wiki.
-It is meant to be curated various hardware related resources by the community member.
+It is meant to curate various hardware related resources by community members.

 ## Contribute